-- 1. A minimum of 24 hours of post-baccalaureate coursework - 12 hours of graduate level coursework with the "CHEM-" prefix (see Section 10.1 for options) - 6 hours of graduate level coursework ("Electives" must be 5000-level or higher.
+- 1. A minimum of 24 hours of post-baccalaureate coursework - 12 hours of graduate level coursework with the "CHEM-" prefix (see Section 10.1) - 6 hours of graduate level coursework ("Electives" must be 5000-level or higher.
 Can also be fulfilled by taking courses in other disciplines such as biology, math/computer science, and engineering.
-Non-chemistry courses need to be approved by the Graduate Program Coordinator) - 3 hours of CHEM-5X99 Introduction to Research - 3 hours of CHEM-5790 Research Topics - 2.
+Non-chemistry courses need to be approved by the Graduate Program Coordinator) - 1 hour of CHEM-5000 Introduction to Chemical Research - 3 hours of CHEM-5X99 Introduction to Research - 2 hours of CHEM-5790 Research Topics - 2.
 6 hours of Thesis Research (CHEM 5990) - 3.
 A thesis - 4.
 A public oral presentation and a private oral examination